…the Duke was NOT amused.

 I regenerated for what I am convinced is the final time on June 20th, my original birth date, in 2006.
 Convincing factors were being a Basset Hound again, looking exactly as I did when Zou Zou was 6 months old and the emptiness in my heart that told me Roscoe was finally gone.
 In fact, he had died a year earlier at age 15, nearly 16.
 And he had been with Dad & Mom Cross for 5 years.

 I woke up in Lodi, California and was literally grabbed up off the street 10 minutes later by a young Hispanic woman who named me “Mamas” and said I would be a good breeder.

 Insert here 6.5 years of being used by backyard breeders to produce a litter a year.
 While these folks were not evil, they were still assholes, although they treated the other bitch, the male and myself well.
 Still, after almost 7 years as a puppy factory and watching telenovelas all day with the grandmother, I was ready to scream.
 Fortunately, after a brief illness, my ability to get pregnant was impaired and they unceremoniously dumped me at the SPCA.
 Later, Sasha would unceremoniously dump them in the mountains of Patagonia.

 I just turned 12 and, in the manner of we canines, know that my life is well past the halfway point.
+I have a tumor inside me that will probably kill me before this year is out.
 After dying 8 other times, one more death does not bother me.
 I have very few regrets.
 I helped build the NHTA into something powerful and good.
 I have acted as an ambassador to alien cultures.
-I have built up an enormous and far reaching financial empire.
+I have built up an enormous and far reaching financial empire that I used to help both NHT and humans.
 I have made wonderful friends and family.